Josef3110/stakepool_python_tools/README.md

 There's no env file and no automatic update of the script itself.
 The script works as it is with no guarantees whatsoever.
 Please, use it with care!

-If you like the tools provided here - then please support us and stake with ATAAT.
+If you like the tools provided here - then please support us and stake with ADAAT.